The Click Five: 2003–2004: Formation and early history

+2005–2006: Greetings From Imrie House

 The Click Five made their demos at Imrie House itself, finishing in March 2004.
 Denneen believed that the group "sucked live" and pushed them to rehearse further.
 The program director at Kiss 108, the big Boston Top 40 station, liked it enough to book the group for the station's "Concert on the Charles" in mid-2004.
-The released their first EP, "Angel to You (Devil to Me)", around this time.
+They released their first EP, "Angel to You (Devil to Me)", on April 25, 2005.
 Principal songwriter Ben Romans collaborated with Paul Stanley in creating the song, and guitarist Elliot Easton, best known for his work in the Cars, played in it.

 The group hired a lawyer and shopped around some of the major labels.
 A college scout from Epic Records who witnessed one of their shows convinced Epic to fly the group to Los Angeles to play.
 Lava Records, which was later folded into Atlantic Records, ended up signing the band in late 2004.
 They started with the label a mere month after their EP.
 According to The Boston Globe, "Click Five was launched into the pop-music stratosphere with the full force of the industry's muscle behind it."
 The band opened for Ashlee Simpson for the first time, a position that cost the label $25,000 and that one of their officials later called "the best money we've spent".

 The group ended up selling about 10,000 copies of the EP.
 They then released "Just the Girl", written by label-mate Adam Schlesinger of Fountains of Wayne, to build up support for their debut album.
+It was met with commercial success, peaking at number 11 on the Billboard Hot 100.
+The song also took the number one spot on the US Digital Song Sales chart.
+They created a music video for the song in summer 2005, and it went up to number three on MTV's program Total Request Live.
+The song became the No. 1 most-downloaded song on iTunes for over 2 weeks, leading to a RIAA platinum certification as a Digital Single.
 They also toured extensively with Ashlee Simpson.
 They released their debut, Greetings From Imrie House, on August 8, 2005, which they named after the building where they had started.
 It featured another song by Schlesinger titled "I'll Take My Chances", in which Elliot Easton also played.
 The album also contained a cover version of "Lies" – a song which was a hit for UK pop band Thompson Twins in 1983.